- Website builder

-At the very least, one plan simplifies things, removes any brooding over what to choose.
-This is in line with the general feel of iPage; it seems that the company is aimed at non-technical people, who want simple solutions.
+At the very least, one plan simplifies things and removes any brooding over what to choose.
+This is in line with the general feel of iPage; it seems that the company is aimed at non-technical people who want simple solutions.

 For just $1.99 per month, you can enjoy many resources and a reasonable number of technologies for a solid online presence.